bufbuild/vscode-buf/README.md

 the Buf CLI from your system `$PATH`.
 If `buf` isn't found on your `$PATH`, the extension automatically downloads and installs the latest version to its own storage directory.

-## Community and Support

-Feedback is welcome and appreciated!
-For feature requests, bugs, or questions, please [file an issue][issue].

-If you're looking for help and/or discussion around Protobuf, best practices, etc., join us on [Slack][slack].

 ## Commands

 A full list of [Command Palette][command-palette] commands provided by this extension: